thradams/cake/ownership.md

 <button onclick="Try(this)">try</button>

 In this scenario, `s1` is declared as nullable, but `f` expects a non-nullable argument.
 This triggers a warning, as the nullable pointer `s1` could potentially be null when passed to `f`.
-To resolve this warning, a null check is required:
+To remove this warning, a null check is required:

 ```c
   if (s1)